geraintluff/jsfx-ui-lib/README.md

 If you update your version of the UI library and it complains about missing functions, include this file as well.

+# Generator Tool

+There is a web-based tool to [generate UI code](https://geraintluff.github.io/jsfx-ui-lib/generate-ui.html) based on JSFX slider definitions.
+It's not the tidiest code in the world, and it's definitely not a full-featured UI editor, but it can handle some basic layouts.

 # Development

 Development happens in "ui-lib.txt", and the actual library is generated using a [JSFX preprocessor](https://www.npmjs.com/package/jsfx-preprocessor).